AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 Symbols will have the same name as the configuration macros (thus will always have the `CONFIG_` prefix).
-As the configuration file is loaded in `Makefile.include` care should be taken when performing checks in the application's Makefile.
+As the configuration file is loaded in `Makefile.include`, care should be taken when performing checks in the application's Makefile.
 The symbols will not be defined until after including `Makefile.include`.

 ---
-# Transition phase
+# Transition Phase

-## Making configuration via Kconfig optional
+## Making Configuration via Kconfig optional
 During transition to the usage of Kconfig as the main configuration tool for RIOT, the default behavior will be the traditional one: expose configuration options in header files and use CFLAGS as inputs.
 To allow optional